Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Introduction

 In this article, we focus on win statistics-based analyses of ordinal outcomes in randomized trials, and study covariate adjustment strategies to improve statistical efficiency.
-In randomized clinical trials, pre-specified covariate adjustment is a critical strategy for improving the precision of the treatment effect estimator.
-Regulatory agencies such as the Food and Drug Administration (FDA) \citep{food148910adjusting} and the European Medicines Agency (EMA) \citep{ICH_E9} have explicitly recommendped incorporating baseline covariates to enhance statistical efficiency in treatment comparisons.
+In RCTs, pre-specified covariate adjustment is a critical strategy for improving the precision of the treatment effect estimator as well as a crucial step in trials using randomization strata.
+Regulatory agencies such as the Food and Drug Administration (FDA) \citep{food148910adjusting} and the European Medicines Agency (EMA) \citep{ICH_E9} have explicitly recommended incorporating baseline covariates to enhance statistical efficiency in treatment comparisons.
 A rich literature has examined covariate adjustment methods for estimating the average treatment effects in randomized trials.
-For example, \citet{Benkeser2021covadj} demonstrated that adjusting for baseline covariates in the analysis of binary, ordinal, and time-to-event outcomes can markedly reduce required sample sizes by improving statistical precision. \citet{shen2014inverse} and \citet{williams2014variance} showed that inverse probability weighting (IPW) estimators, when applied with prognostic covariates to estimate known treatment propensities under randomization, do not increase asymptotic variance compared to the unadjusted treatment effect estimator. \citet{zeng2021propensity} proposed overlap weighting (OW) for covariate adjustment in randomized trials, showing that OW estimators are asymptotically equivalent to IPW and ANCOVA estimators under 1:1 randomization but can yield lower finite-sample variance than IPW. \citet{wang2023model} established the consistency and asymptotic normality of a general class of model-robust M-estimators that integrate covariate adjustment and stratified randomization, showing substantial gains in efficiency and power.
+For example, \citet{Benkeser2021covadj} demonstrated that adjusting for baseline covariates in the analysis of binary, ordinal, and time-to-event outcomes can markedly reduce the required sample size by improving statistical precision. \citet{shen2014inverse} and \citet{williams2014variance} showed that inverse probability weighting (IPW) estimators, when applied with prognostic covariates to estimate known treatment propensities under randomization, can reduce the asymptotic variance compared to the unadjusted treatment effect estimator. \citet{zeng2021propensity} proposed overlap weighting (OW) for covariate adjustment in randomized trials, showing that OW estimators are asymptotically equivalent to IPW and ANCOVA estimators under 1:1 randomization but can yield lower finite-sample variance than IPW. \citet{wang2023model} established the consistency and asymptotic normality of a general class of M-estimators that integrate covariate adjustment and stratified randomization, showing substantial gains in efficiency and power.
 In contrast, far less attention has been devoted to covariate adjustment for pairwise comparison estimands, such as the win ratio.
-Among the few notable contributions, \citet{Vermeulen2015increasing} extended the Mann-Whitney U test using semiparametric efficiency theory to exploit covariate information, leading to improved power and enabling exact permutation-based inference. \citet{zhang2019estimate} investigated several estimators---including regression-based, IPW, and augmented inverse probability weighting (AIPW) approaches---for Mann-Whitney-type causal effects in both clinical trials and observational studies.
-More recently, \citet{wang2023adjustedWR} proposed IPW-adjusted win ratio estimators for composite time-to-event outcomes, demonstrating improved power under non-proportional hazards.
+Notable among the sparse contributions, \citet{Vermeulen2015increasing} extended the Mann-Whitney U test using semiparametric efficiency theory to exploit covariate information, leading to improved power and enabling exact permutation-based inference. \citet{zhang2019estimate} investigated several estimators---including regression-based, IPW, and augmented inverse probability weighting (AIPW) approaches---for Mann-Whitney-type causal effects in both clinical trials and observational studies.
+More recently, \citet{wang2025adjustedWR} proposed inverse probability of treatment weighting (IPTW)-adjusted win ratio estimators for composite time-to-event outcomes, demonstrating improved power under non-proportional hazards. \cite{buyse2025} briefly discussed covariate adjustment methods including IPW and AIPW for generalized pairwise comparison estimands in observational studies.
 While these previous efforts illustrate the potential of covariate adjustment (e.g., IPW) in pairwise comparisons, there is a lack of formal theoretical justification for the asymptotic efficiency gain of IPW in this context.
 Moreover, a more systematic investigation of a broader class of propensity score weighting or augmented weighting estimators for covariate-adjusted win analysis, particularly for ordinal outcomes, remains unavailable in the existing literature.